Ultra low input chromatin mapping assays

 Here, the inventors of CUT&Tag provide a highly detailed description of their optimized CUT&Tag protocol, citing EpiCypher’s pAG-Tn5 as the suggested commercial vendor of the enzyme.
 The protocol highlights critical steps, includes a troubleshooting FAQ table, and shows example results.

-A new preprint from the inventors of CUT&RUN / CUT&Tag technology leveraged EpiCypher’s pAG-Tn5 and CUT&RUN compatible histone PTM antibodies to develop a modified version of CUT&Tag for chromatin accessibility mapping.
+In a paper from the inventors of CUT&RUN / CUT&Tag technology, they leveraged EpiCypher’s pAG-Tn5 and CUT&RUN compatible histone PTM antibodies to develop a modified version of CUT&Tag for chromatin accessibility mapping.
 Importantly, this new method generates robust, high-quality profiles using only 3-5M reads/samples (vs. 20-30M reads for standard ATAC-seq).